-- i. prior to planning approval and development taking place, provide further assessment and evaluation of archaeology and biodiversity (including particularly herpetology); - ii. take account of the positive contribution the Local Green Space makes to the character of the wider site, including mitigating any potential impacts on natural features such as trees; - iii. be carefully proportioned; new buildings should not dominate their surroundings; - iv. complement the existing landscape and sit comfortably within the setting of the Local Green Space.
-The height of buildings should provide a gentle transition from the open Local Green Space to the existing dwellings that border the site; - v. investigate opportunities to locate a Sustainable Drainage System, in

-- accordance with relevant Local Plan policies, in the south-western part of the site; and - vi. provide safe, legible access to the Local Green Space through the site.
+- i. take account of the positive contribution the Local Green Space makes to the character of the wider site, including mitigating any potential impacts on natural features such as trees; - ii. be carefully proportioned; new buildings should not dominate their surroundings; - iii. complement the existing landscape and sit comfortably within the setting of the Local Green Space.
+The height of buildings should provide a gentle transition from the open Local Green Space to the existing dwellings that border the site; - iv. investigate opportunities to locate a Sustainable Drainage System, in accordance with relevant Local Plan policies, in the south-western part of the site; and - v. provide safe, legible access to the Local Green Space through the site.

-K\5 - Land to north west of Kemble Primary School
+K_5 - Land to north west of Kemble Primary School